Stebin-berly/Test/README.md

 # Parking App

 This is a simple Node.js web application that allows users to book a parking slot.
-The UI now includes styling and shows current bookings.
+The interface is styled and also displays current bookings.

 ## Usage